Surface RT, Surface Pro, Windows 8 and RT are all the rage nowadays from Microsoft. Here’s all you need to know about these product launches.

 The next few weeks are very important for Microsoft as the software giant is about to release the latest version of its money making software, Windows 8.
-It is a totally revamped version of Windows, as it looks and works entirely differently from previous versions.
-Since, the launch is so close, we’ve compiled a list of everything you need to know in order to shift to Windows 8.
+It is a totally revamped version, as it looks and works entirely differently from previous versions.
+Since, the launch is so close, we’ve compiled a list of everything you need to know.
 This post will guide you in choosing the right version and finding out about the availability.

 First things first – WHY do you need Windows 8?

-The big question that arises in every Windows users’ mind is that why is there a need of completely revamped Windows 8 when Windows 7 is doing exceptionally well ever since its release.
+The big question that arises in every users’ mind is that why is there a need of a completely revamped Windows 8 when the current desktop OS is doing exceptionally well ever since its release.
 Back in 2010, when Apple announced their revolutionary iPad, it carved a new market and became a phenomenal success.
 It has come to the point where the iPad is now eating away Windows PC sales.
-Although, around 90% of computers run on Windows OS but as the trend is changing, people are more attracted towards tablets now so to avoid any risk of losing market share, Microsoft greatly needed to have a strong mobile platform to enter the tablet market.
+Although, around 90% of computers run on Microsoft’s OS but as the trend is changing, people are more attracted towards tablets now so to avoid any risk of losing market share, Microsoft greatly needed to have a strong mobile platform to enter the tablet market.

-Windows 8 is a completely different OS from previous versions of Windows.
-It has a new interface called Modern UI ( previously Metro) which is a touch friendly UI which inspired from Windows Phone.
-Instead of traditional files, folders and icons, the main Windows 8 interface contains tiles however users are be able to toggle between the Modern UI and traditional desktop easily since the start menu has been replaced with a Modern UI based Start Screen.
+Windows 8 is a completely different OS from previous versions.
+It has a new interface called Modern UI ( previously Metro) which is a touch friendly UI which inspired from Microsoft’s Phone OS.
+Instead of traditional files, folders and icons, the main interface contains tiles however users are be able to toggle between the Modern UI and traditional desktop easily since the start menu has been replaced with a Modern UI based Start Screen.

-Along with Windows 8 release, Microsoft will also enter the tablet market with its own Surface computer, for which the hardware and software are entirely designed by Microsoft.
+Along withthe release, Microsoft will also enter the tablet market with its own Surface computer, for which the hardware and software are entirely designed by Microsoft.
 Surface tablet will be Windows 8 based and the software giant hopes it will help them challenge the revolutionary iPad.

-Windows 8: This is the basic version of Windows 8 which would succeed Windows 7 Home Premium.
+Windows 8: This is the basic version which would succeed Windows 7 Home Premium.
 It contains features aimed at the home market segment.

-Windows 8 Pro: Windows 8 Pro succeeds Windows 7 Professional and Ultimate and is targeted towards enthusiasts and business users; it includes all features of Windows 8.
+Windows 8 Pro: This SKU succeeds Windows 7 Professional and Ultimate and is targeted towards enthusiasts and business users.

-Windows 8 Enterprise: Windows 8 Enterprise provides all the features in Windows 8 Pro but it is for enterprise customers with Software Assurance agreements as it includes some additional features to assist with IT organisation.
+Windows 8 Enterprise: This SKU provides all the features in Pro but it is for enterprise customers with Software Assurance agreements as it includes some additional features to assist with IT organisation.

-Windows 8 RT: Windows 8 RT is the newest addition to the list of Windows editions and will only be available pre-installed on ARM-based devices such as tablet PCs.
-It is named after the Windows Runtime development platform which Microsoft is introducing in Windows 8 for creating Modern UI apps.
+Windows 8 RT: This is the newest addition to the list of SKY and will only be available pre-installed on ARM-based devices such as tablet PCs.
+It is named after the Runtime development platform which Microsoft is introducing in Windows 8 for creating Modern UI apps.

-Apart from Surface tablet, different manufactures like Asus, Sony, Dell would also be launching their Windows 8 based tablets.
+Apart from Surface tablet, different manufactures like Asus, Sony, Dell would also be launching their tablets.

-Till now there are no official announcements of Windows 8 retail pricing, but rumours suggest that Windows 8 would cost $99 while the Pro version would cost $199.
-Those who want to upgrade from Windows XP, Vista or Windows 7 to Windows 8 would have to pay $39.99.
+Till now there are no official announcements of retail pricing, but rumours suggest that it would cost $99 while the Pro version would cost $199.
+Those who want to upgrade from XP, Vista or 7 to 8 would have to pay $39.99.
 Microsoft has announced an upgrade offer for those who are purchasing Windows 7 PCs between early June 2012 and January 2013 that they can upgrade to Windows 8 Pro by paying just $14.99.